15 July 2020

 At Glen Ivy Hot Springs, guests bathe in sulfur-rich spring water with a pH of 9.44 to ease joint pain and soften the skin.
 Other natural elements in the water such as calcium, magnesium, sodium and potassium help stimulate the immune system.

 The Cold Extremes

 However, when thermal bathing is combined with cold water experiences in the same instance, something extra special happens.
-Dubbed “extreme bathing” by many and popularised by wellness industry experts such as Dr Marc Cohen and Wim Hof, the concepts of bathing in warm water only to jump into an ice-cold plunge pool or ice shower is fuelling an industry of health retreats aimed at optimising physical and mental wellbeing.
+Dubbed “extreme bathing” by many and popularised by wellness industry experts such as Dr Marc Cohen and Wim Hof, the concept of bathing in warm water only to jump into an ice-cold plunge pool or ice shower is fuelling an industry of health retreats aimed at optimising physical and mental wellbeing.

-For a heat and water experience to have the best effect, it has to push the mind and body to its limits.
+For a heat and water experience to have the best effect, it has to push the mind and body to their limits.
 “Extreme wellness is about consciously exploring the limits of your physiology so you can achieve bliss and find balance,” says Dr Marc Cohen, an integrative health specialist, doctor and professor of complementary medicine at RMIT University who also sits on the Advisory Board at GOCO Hospitality.
 “It’s great for recovery, pain and inflammation – many elite athletes take ice baths regularly.”

 Hydrothermal experiences offer wellness benefits that are difficult to achieve any other way – and the bonus is that the health benefits can be self-administered so are achieved without high labour costs and, of course, easily practised at home.